-Amberley airspace comprises numerous Restricted/Danger areas.
+Amberley airspace comprises of numerous Special Use Airspaces, namely Restricted/Danger areas and Military Operating Areas.
 Activation height is advised by NOTAM.
 Some of the AFTA have been given abbreviated titles for local use in radio transmissions.

 6.2 AFTA Airspace